 The catch operation is used to catch exceptions raised by a test component or the SUT as a reaction to a procedure call.
 Exceptions are specified as types and thus, can be treated like messages, e.g. templates can be used to distinguish between different values of the same exception type.
+If a Signature is given in the parameter list, it is possible to omit the TemplateInstance part if the catch operation shall match any exception value of any of the exception types declared in the definition of the referenced Signature.

 The catch operation removes the top exception from the associated incoming port queue if, and only if, that top exception satisfies all the matching criteria associated with the catch operation.